heera/lab/README.md

 ## Status

-Lab is incomplete alpha software.
+Lab is beta software.
 It's APIs are subject to change and additions without notice.
 Attempts will be made to keep this document as updated as possible.

 ## Usage